hbarton2/cscd350-f24-AndTheyWereRoomates/README.md

         - Press `Enter` to navigate to the folder.

 4. **Run the JAR File**:
-    - Type the following command in the terminal:
+    - Type the following command in the commandLineTerminal:
       ```bash
       java -jar uml-editor.jar
       ```